Franz Eisenach: Later life

 Eisenach re-joined the military service of the Bundeswehr in 1956.
 He left the service in 1974 with the rank of Oberstleutnant (lieutenant colonel).
 He died on 21 August 1998 at the age of in Ottobrunn, Germany.

 Summary of career

 Aerial victory claims

 According to US historian David T. Zabecki, Eisenach was credited with 129 aerial victories.
-Spick also lists Eisenach with 129 aerial victories claimed in 319 combat missions, all of which on the Eastern Front.
+Spick also lists him with 129 aerial victories claimed in 319 combat missions, all of which on the Eastern Front, and a mission-to-claim ratio of 2.47.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and also found confirmed records for 129 aerial victories for 154 claims filed.

 Victory claims were logged to a map-reference (PQ = Planquadrat), for example "PQ 00253".
 The Luftwaffe grid map (Jägermeldenetz) covered all of Europe, western Russia and North Africa and was composed of rectangles measuring 15 minutes of latitude by 30 minutes of longitude, an area of about 360 sqmi.
 These sectors were then subdivided into 36 smaller units to give a location area 3 × 4 km in size.